On generating series of finitely presented operads

-Note that the two languages of universal algebra (based on varieties vs the operads) are equivalent provided that the basic field $k$ has zero characteristic.
+Note that the two languages of universal algebra (based on the varieties or on the operads) are equivalent provided that the characteristic of the basic field $\kk$ is zero.
 In this case, our Conjecture~\ref{conj::assoc_general} is equivalent to the following: {\em the exponential codimension series of each variety of PI algebras is differential algebraic}.

 A stronger version of Conjecture~\ref{conj::assoc_general} holds for associative operads of polynomial growth, that is, their ordinary generating series are rational~\cite[Ex.~13]{bd}.
 However, for some natural associative operads (e.g., for the operad defined by the identities of $3\times 3$ matrices) the ordinary generating series are not rational~\cite{br}.
-This means that the conclusion of our~Corollary~\ref{cor::sym_constant_growth} does not hold for general associative operad.
-In particular, this means that some associative operads have no finite shuffle regular Gr\"obner basis (whereas they are always finitely presented, by the Kemer's famous solution of the Specht problem~\cite{kemer_Specht}).
+This means that the conclusion of Corollary~\ref{cor::sym_constant_growth} does not hold for general associative operads.
+In particular, this means that some associative operads have no finite shuffle regular Gr\"obner basis (whereas they are always finitely presented by Kemer's famous solution of the Specht problem~\cite{kemer_Specht}).
 This means also that some associative operads are not generic in the sense of our Expectation~\ref{thesys_subexp}.